-Mono-colour handsets (last sold 2015): the dive data must be downloaded before the unit is submerged again.
-If you switch the unit on and submerge the unit below 1.2m it will start to record over the top of the incident dive data!
-For the same reason avoid multiple button presses while switched on as they are all recorded.
-The electronics store in hard memory the dive info for six hours of diving.
+Vision Inspiration and Evolution: the dive data must be downloaded before the unit is submerged again.
+If you switch the unit on and submerge the unit below 1.2m it will start to record over the top of the incident dive data !
+The Vision stores in hard memory the dive info for nine hours of diving.
 It is stored in hard memory so even when the batteries die the information is retained.
 If the diver is submerged for some time, then it is the first nine hours that is retained in memory.
-To download the dives the scrubber needs to be opened and a bridge (EV91) and interface cable(EV91/04 or EV91/04A) need to be connected to the Fischer connector in the lid.
-The dive is downloaded using the Connect feature in the AP DiveSight software.